Ottawa

 Keeping their passport or work permit

-All other businesses are regulated by the laws that stand in their own province.
-However, every province has an office that foreign workers can visit for information regarding employer and employee relationships, pay, normal working hours, breaks, and all other working conditions.
+Every province has an office that foreign workers can visit for information regarding employer and employee relationships, pay, normal working hours, breaks, and all other working conditions.
 Employers do not have the right to discriminate or punish foreign employees for visiting these offices to ask questions about their labor conditions.

 Remote work regulations that every employer will need to follow under the ESA include deciding: